KwanLab/Autometa/docs/source/running-autometa.rst

     nextflow run KwanLab/Autometa -r main --help

-You can also adjust other pipeline parameters that ultimately control how the binning is performed.
+You can also adjust other pipeline parameters that ultimately control how binning is performed.

 ``params.length_cutoff`` : Smallest contig you want binned (default is 3000bp)